 Colleges Against Cancer: This club is a national collaboration of college students, faculty and staff dedicated to eliminating cancer by initiating and supporting programs of the American Cancer Society in the college community.

-Donate Life wishes to increase awareness about organ, blood, and tissue donation throughout the Canisius College community.
+Donate Life wishes to increase awareness about organ, blood, and tissue donation throughout the Canisius University community.
 We plan to educate through a variety of fun activities and events.

-Griffins Giving Back: The Canisius College Lion’s Club Chapter (GGB:LC) is a community service group on campus that gives Canisius students the opportunity to give back through service opportunities.
+Griffins Giving Back: The Canisius University Lion’s Club Chapter (GGB:LC) is a community service group on campus that gives Canisius students the opportunity to give back through service opportunities.